ansible/workshops/exercises/ansible_rhel/1.2-adhoc/README.md

 > **Warning**
 >
 > **Don’t forget to run the commands from the home directory of your student user, `/home/student\<X\>`.
-THat is where your `.ansible.cfg` file is located, without it Ansible will not know what which inventory to use.**
+That is where your `.ansible.cfg` file is located, without it Ansible will not know what which inventory to use.**

 Let's start with something really basic - pinging a host.
 To do that we use the Ansible `ping` module.
 The `ping` module makes sure our web hosts are responsive.
 Basically, it connects to the managed host, executes a small script there and collects the results.
 That way it is ensured that the managed host is reachable and that Ansible is able to execute commands properly on it.